 In this article, you have learned about the top 4 Vietnamese dog breeds.
 All these four breeds are loyal, intelligent, and trainable.
 They tend to be playful and great with kids after excellent training.
 All four breeds are ideal pets with low maintenance costs.

 Now, you might have got enough knowledge about the best Vietnamese dog breeds.
-Before selecting one, we highly recommended to compare the features, cost, and compatibility of a dog so you can choose your favourite one among them.
+Before selecting one, we highly recommended comparing the features, cost, and compatibility of a dog so you can choose your favorite one among them.